skonfig/base/type/__package_pip/man.rst

 pip
    Instead of using pip from ``PATH``, use the specified command to execute pip.
+   The value to this parameter can be either
+   * an absolute path to a pip executable,
+   * a command name, or
-   The value to this parameter can be a path, executable name or a string of the form ``pythonX.Y -m pip`` or ``/path/to/venv/bin/python -m pip``. requirement
+   * a string of the form ``pythonX.Y -m pip`` / ``/path/to/venv/bin/python -m pip``.
+requirement
    Can be anything supported by ``pip install`` - package name, URL, package with extras etc.